 Recommended: JAPN 1100.
-Offered: Spring.
-MnTC Goals: 8.

-JAPN 2096 Internship in Japanese 2-4 cr
+JAPN 2096 Internship in Japanese

 This internship course explores careers and training in a supervised work setting and combines theory with field experience.
 Students spend approximately 2.5 hours per week, per credit on the job, complete academic work, and meet with faculty throughout the semester.
 Students may earn 2 to 4 credits per semester, with a maximum of 8 credits in any one discipline.